philipvanderbroek/philipvanderbroek.github.io/transformer.md

 The Builder simplified the complex tasks of cleaning by allowing users to start where they feel comfortable, whether it be browsing options or crafting a specific cleaning command, assisting them during the process of creation by providing help in context.
 The panel proved to be a robust layout solution, creating a unified, focused experience.

-The flexibility and assistance of the Builder broke the confines of the rigid scripting language and catered to the user’s mental model rather than forcing them into an experience oriented around a technical system.
+The flexibility and assistance of the Builder broke the confines of the rigid scripting language and catered to the user’s mental model rather than forcing them into an experience oriented around the technical system.

 ### Impact
 Something